 Hugues Abriel, MD PhD, is a full professor of molecular medicine at the Institute of Biochemistry and Molecular Medicine of the University of Bern, Switzerland.
-He is the director of the Swiss National Science Foundation-funded research network NCCR TransCure.
+He is since 2022 Vice-Rector for Research of the University of Bern.
 His research work focuses on the roles of ion channels in human diseases (channelopathies).
 Currently, he is mainly exploring the genetic, molecular, and cellular basis of cardiac arrhythmias.
 To this aim, his group is involved in the characterization of mutations found in patients with inherited arrhythmic syndromes such as the Brugada syndrome and congenital Long QT syndrome.
 Another focus of the group is to investigate the roles of regulatory proteins interacting with cardiac ion channels such as Nav1.5 and TRPM4.

 Follow him on Twitter here.